Did you Know? List of Interesting Facts about Indians Alaska

 - Fact 21 - A Totem Pole is a tall vertical wooden post carved and painted with a series of family or clan crests or with figures representing mythic beings.
 Totem poles are usually erected in front of a dwelling

 - Fact 22 - Ceremonies: The Potlatch custom involved giving gifts and dancing and designed to show the wealth of the participants.
 The dancers wore elaborate animal masks and were decorated with paint and feathers

 Facts about Native Americans Alaska

-We have included a selection of trivia and interesting facts about Native Americans of Alaska which we hope will be of help with homework.
-Most of these interesting facts about Native Americans Alaska are quite amazing and some are little known pieces of trivia!
-Many of these interesting and random pieces of information and fun facts about Native Americans Alaska and info will help you increase your knowledge on the subject of Native Americans Alaska.
+We have included a selection of trivia and interesting facts about Indians of Alaska which we hope will be of help with homework.
+Most of these interesting facts about Indians Alaska are quite amazing and some are little known pieces of trivia!
+Many of these interesting and random pieces of information and fun facts about Indians Alaska and info will help you increase your knowledge on the subject of Indians Alaska.